-- Contractor will invoice County on a monthly basis for services shown in Exhibit A based on the budget shown below.
-Invoices will be submitted, or County designee.
-Invoice will be submitted electronically to Lody Saba, LSaba@smcgov.org, along with any required reports or backup documentation.
-Invoice and report due dates are listed in Table 1 below. - 2.
-Upon execution of Agreement, Contractor will submit a detailed line item budget to County. - 3.
+- 1. Contractor will invoice County on a monthly basis for actual costs for the services shown in Exhibit A. - Contractor will invoice County for indirect costs using the 15% de minimis rate, calculated off modified total direct costs.
+Documentation supporting these costs must be retained and made available for audit purposes. - Invoice will be submitted electronically to Anne Okada at aokada2@smcgov.org or designated County contact, along with the required reports and backup documentation.
+Invoice and report due dates are listed in Table 2 below. - 4.
+If contractor would like to request changes to the line-item budget shown below, Contractor will submit the request in writing to HSA, for HSA's review. - 5.
 Program Budget Overview